MSMazaya/RegistertoDSC/README.md

   widget and im not used to organize widget on files.
 But right after jumps into a mobile app development, i'm super amazed by how powerfull it is.
 But still haha, i have much of my time struggling on organizing widgets.
-I really need a help and mentor on doing this, i need someone to teaches me about using firebase as my backend and etc. Super excited to be a part of DSC!.
-A</p>
+I really need a help and mentor on doing this, i need someone to teaches me about using firebase as my backend and etc. Super excited to be a part of DSC!.</p>